-(k) Income Taxes
+(1) Income Taxes

 The Organization is a not-for-profit organization and has been recognized as tax exempt pursuant to Section 501(c)(3) of the Internal Revenue Code.
 It has been determined that the Organization is not a private foundation.
-As of May 31, 2023 and 2022, the Organization did not have any unrecognized tax benefits or any related accrued interest or penalties.
-The tax years open to examination by federal and New York State taxing authorities are May 31, 2020 through May 31, 2023.
+As of May 31, 2024 and 2023, the Organization did not have any unrecognized tax benefits or any related accrued interest or penalties.
+The tax years open to examination by federal and New York State taxing authorities are for the years ending May 31, 2021 through May 31, 2024.

-(1) Functional Expenses
+(m) Functional Expenses